 Despite all the attractiveness of the mixed-use concept, its implementation requires solving a number of complex tasks:

-- Compatibility of functions — it is necessary to skillfully integrate various functions so that they not only do not interfere with each other but also create a synergistic effect.
+- Function compatibility — it's necessary to skillfully integrate different functions so they not only don't interfere with each other but also create synergistic effects.

-- Transport logistics — careful planning of resident, worker, and visitor flows is required to minimize conflicts and ensure comfort for all users.
+- Transportation logistics — careful planning of resident, worker, and visitor flows is required to minimize conflicts and ensure comfort for all users.

-- Regulatory requirements — projects must comply with various regulations for different types of premises, which complicates design and approval processes.
+- Regulatory requirements — projects must comply with various regulations for different types of premises, complicating design and approval processes.

-- Acoustic comfort — special attention is paid to sound insulation between different functional zones, especially between residential and commercial spaces.
+- Acoustic comfort — special attention is paid to soundproofing between different functional zones, especially between residential and commercial premises.

-- Security in mixed-use facilities — development of access control systems and delineation of public and private zones is required.
+- Security in mixed-use facilities — development of access control systems and separation of public and private zones is required.

-- Management of multifunctional real estate — the complex nature of the facilities requires special approaches to operation and maintenance.
+- Multifunctional real estate management — the complex nature of facilities requires special approaches to operation and maintenance.

-Such complexities necessitate the involvement of experienced specialists at all stages of mixed-use building design, from concept to implementation.
+Considering the specifics of each project, such complexities necessitate engaging experienced specialists at all stages of mixed-use building design — from concept to implementation.

-Success Story: "Battery Park City" as an Example of an Effective Mixed-Use Project
+Success Story: "Battery Park City" as an Example of Effective Mixed-Use Project

 The Future of Multifunctional Architecture

-Multifunctional architecture continues to evolve, adapting to changing societal needs.
-As noted by the Congress for the New Urbanism, creating walkable multifunctional districts is becoming not just a fashionable trend but a necessary component of healthy urban development, gaining support among urban planners of various political views.
-Among the key development trends:
+Multifunctional architecture continues to evolve, adapting to society's changing needs.
+As noted by Congress for the New Urbanism, creating walkable multifunctional neighborhoods is becoming not just a fashionable trend, but a necessary component of healthy urban development, gaining support among urban planners of various political views.
+Among key development trends:

-- Sustainable development of multifunctional buildings — integration of energy-efficient technologies, use of renewable energy sources, implementation of circular economy principles.
+- Sustainable development of multifunctional buildings — integration of energy-efficient technologies, use of renewable energy sources, implementation of circular economy principles in architectural planning.

 - Smart multifunctional buildings — application of Internet of Things technologies to optimize resource use and enhance user comfort.